yahoo/VerizonVideoPartnerSDK-iOS/tutorials/README.md

 <a name="tutorial-3"></a>
 ## Tutorial 3: Observing the Player

-This tutorial sample shows you how to observe just about everything you can observe from OVPSDK `Player` objects.
+This tutorial sample shows you how to observe just about everything you can observe from VVPSDK `Player` objects.
 As you would suspect, many properties that can be observed, can also be set or manipulated.

 #### Current Playback State and Position